SonTrungTo/Full_Stack/EloquentJS/ch19/README.md

 * `LoadButton` simulates a load by making a pseudo input file, drawing on a canvas, getting pixel info from that canvas and returning picture object via `dispatch` in order to communicate to the current state for the current picture.

+### undo.js
+We add `done` property to state to store an array of pictures to restore.
+We add `doneAt` property to state to store the amount of time passed before it is undone.

+Here `historyUpdateState` serves as the main communication between app states(dispatch).
+There is also `UndoButton` class.